emrejz/search-helper/README.md

 const filteredList = searchHelper(array,condition,options)

-array => must be a list of objects condition => must be a string or an object options => must be an object and and have one parameter(strict)
+array => must be a list of objects condition => must be string, number or object options => must be an object and have one parameter(strict)
 ```

 ### Options